Mariyam-1/Online-BookStore-for-Fawry-using-Java/README.md

 ## 📦 Features

-- Add different types of books to the inventory:
+- Supports multiple types of books (all inherit from the abstract `Book` class):
-  - **PaperBook** – has stock and can be shipped
+  - **PaperBook** – has stock and can be physically shipped
-  - **EBook** – has file type and can be delivered via email
+  - **EBook** – has a file type and is delivered via email
-  - **DemoBook** – not for sale
+  - **DemoBook** – not for sale, for showcase/demo only
+- Add books to the store with full metadata (title, author, ISBN, etc.)
-- Purchase books by ISBN and quantity
+- Purchase books using ISBN and quantity
-- Automatically sends books through shipping or email (simulated with print)
+  - Automatically sends PaperBooks to a shipping service (simulated)
+  - Automatically sends EBooks to a mail service (simulated)
-- Remove outdated books based on their publish year
+- Removes outdated books based on their publication year
+- Clean, testable console output
-- Fully extensible: new book types can be added without changing the store logic
+- Easily extensible: new book types can be added without modifying store logic
-- Console-friendly test output with clean formatting

 ## 🏗️ Project Structure